JetsonHacksNano/ServoKit/README.md

 For the servo attached to port 0, the left gamepad joystick X direction controls the position of the servo.
 For the other servo, the right joystick in the Y direction controls the position.

+<h4>Wiring</h4>
+On the Jetson Nano, pins 27 (SDA) and 28 (SCL) on the J41 GPIO header are connected to I2C Bus 0.
+Pins 3 (SDA) and 4 (SCL) are connected to I2C Bus 1.
+The demo servoPlay.py uses pins 27 and 28.

 Here's the wiring diagram:

 ![Wiring Diagram](images/NanoI2CWiringDiagram.jpg)